jnand/cortland-guide/pages/crypto/volumes.md

 Encrypted volumes
 ==================

 Encrypting data at rest is essential to resolving many of the security issues discussed in our model.
-Our strategy will be layered, so that sensitive data can be protected both locally and and in the cloud.
+Our strategy will be layered, so that sensitive data can be protected both locally and in the cloud.

 FileVault
 ---------

 For this guide FileVault uses an install time provided key for encryption, our **Level III** passphrase.
-It uses the AES-XTS mode of AES with 128 bit blocks and a 256 bit key to encrypt the disk, as recommended by NIST.
+It uses the XTS mode of AES with 128 bit blocks and a 256 bit key to encrypt the disk, as recommended by NIST.
 This mode of operation is described by Apple as _Disk Password-based DEK_

 - there is a passphrase for the volume
 - the clean system will immediately behave as if FileVault was enabled after installation